-During the course of the visit, care support workers can use their mobile device to record when medication is administered and add any relevant notes, such as the medication being refused and the reason why.
+During the course of the visit, care support workers can use their mobile devices to record when medication is administered and add any relevant notes, such as the medication being refused and the reason why.
 This information is automatically added to the MAR chart.

-With eMAR, these notes are synched immediately with the office’s care management to review and sign-off, so care agencies have a full and accurate picture of all medications in real time.
-Some eMAR systems will even trigger alerts if there is an issue with important medication.
+With eMAR, these notes are synched immediately with the office’s care management to review and sign off, so care agencies have a full and accurate picture of all medications in real time.
+Some systems will even trigger alerts if there is an issue with important medication.
 For example, Unique IQ’s IQ:timecard software will prevent a carer from clocking out of their visit if they fail to log that mandatory medication has been given, and the care manager on duty will receive a notification by email or text.

-Thanks to all of the data being held together in one centralised eMAR system, care organisations can quickly produce reports to show evidence of their care, spot trends and save time searching documents for specific medications and information.
+Thanks to all of the data being held together in one centralised system, care organisations can quickly produce reports to show evidence of their care, spot trends and save time searching documents for specific medications and information.